 Even though you’re the one to imply it, the word still throws you off balance—your heart jumps.
 Dryness spreads in your throat.
 You are staring at her.
 You do not know how to take this.
 Something is racking you, leaping inside you, snapping into two, and two into pieces.
 It is giving way in you.
 Your palm rests on the wall, the weight of your body.
 Love, in essence, is tenancy.

 “Will you call me if he recovers?”

 “This is my father, Zukora.
 My father.
 I have never known him well.
-This is my only chance.”
+I have to count the times when he is okay so that I can have a chance.”
 Her hands across her body seem unsteady.
 Her head rests on the wall, her eyes on the opposite wall.
 The line of tear runs down.
 “It is not about what you have with him.
 It is about what I deserve to have with him.
 I need my father to be my father.
 Don’t you see?”